progmaticltd/ansible-gpg/README.md

 A powerful, complete and easy to use GPG key generation using Ansible locally.

-**🚧 This is an early stage of the project, expect changes and issues.**
+** 🚧 This is an early stage of the project, expect changes and issues. 🚧 **

 ## What the playbook is doing

 - [x] Generate elliptic curve keys (certify, signing, encryption and authentication).
-- [x] Generate backup files for paperkey.
+- [x] Generate backup files for [paperkey](https://www.jabberwocky.com/software/paperkey/).
 - [x] Generate QRCodes backups of your key.
 - [x] Create or maintain LUKS encrypted backup drives.
 - [x] Restore keys from LUKS encrypted backup drives.